Investment in Gemstones with Jeffery Bergman

 Jeffery Bergman: Yeah, and it’s certainly, with a basaltic material it’s much more difficult to determine origin.
 You can have a Nigerian sapphire that looks like Burmese, you can have an Ethiopian sapphire that looks Burmese, but actually, the challenge to say for sure it’s Nigerian or for sure it’s Ethiopian, that’s very, very difficult.

 Interviewer: Indeed, indeed, indeed.
 So moving back to the financial part of things, we have [inaudible 00:36:44] law.
-So can you explain that in detail about why it is important to acknowledge this for all people selling investment grade gemstones.
+So can you explain that in detail about why it is important to acknowledge this for all people selling investment-grade gemstones?

 Jeffery Bergman: Unfortunately, they give a bad name to our good trade because 95% of the dealers that I know are trying to pass on a good value to their clients.
-There’s this percentage on the fringe that think they can get into the gem business and make a lot of money quickly, but they don’t have any idea what they’re doing.
+There’s this percentage on the fringe that thinks they can get into the gem business and make a lot of money quickly, but they don’t have any idea what they’re doing.
 They misrepresent things and they make the rest of us honest traders and dealers look bad.
 It makes the trade look bad in general.
 So I’m really, I’m obnoxiously outspoken on LinkedIn when I see these idiots pitching these.

 Jeffery Bergman: And one of the worst ones is some of the [inaudible 00:38:40] diamond miners.
 And I look at it and I know damn well this is, it’s tumbled topaz with a polished surface and they’re trying to pass it off as natural diamond crystals, and some people get stuck.
 Some people, they buy into the greed and they think that they’re going to make a big score and they wind up paying thousands and thousands of dollars for a rough topaz.
 Buyer beware, again.